 Planning an RV road trip to Phoenix?
 With its unique topography and stunning desert vistas, the Valley of the Sun is the perfect place to add some hiking to your travel plans.
-Here are a few of our staff favorites to visit while in Phoenix with your RV rental!
+Here are a few of the best hikes in Phoenix to try while visiting in your RV rental!

 Hole in the Rock (Easy)